 The Orthopedics Clerkship is completed as part of the Orthopedics/Pediatrics rotation.
 The objectives of this clerkship are to reinforce the concepts and techniques taught in the preparatory didactic courses in orthopedic sciences as well as to transform and apply this knowledge in a clinical environment.
 Students will be engaged in the supervised evaluation and treatment of adult patients with lower extremity orthopedic, biomechanical and postural pathology.
 Students are also taught the methods of fabricating and modifying foot orthoses.
 Advanced orthopedic evaluation techniques including slow motion video and computerized gait analysis are utilized in this rotation.
-Outside rotations include a visit to a pedorthic facility and an orthotics and prosthetics lab.

 Prerequisites: Completion of second year curriculum; enrollment in Semester V didactic coursework

-ORTP634 - Advanced Topics in Biomechanics and Sports Medicine
+ORTP634 - Advanced Topics in Biomechanics and Sports Medicine Third Year - 2 credit hours

-This course is an interactive, literature-based experience meant to create practical links between biomechanical / patho-mechanical theory and clinical experiences.
+This course is an academic and literaturebased experience meant to create practical links between biomechanical / pathomechanical theory and clinical experiences.
 The course is meant to provide the maturing 3rd year student with an opportunity to integrate previous material relating to anatomy, physiology and orthopedic sciences into diagnosis-specific lectures and assignments.
-The goal of the course is to focus on the assessment, differential diagnoses, and treatment strategies for the most common orthopedic-podiatric medical complaints.
+The goal of the course is to focus on the assessment, differential diagnoses, and treatment strategies for common orthopedic-podiatric medical complaints.
 Emphasis will be on the clinical manifestations of disease and practical management of the patient including the therapeutic orthosis prescription.
 Discussion of "best practices" in orthopedic and sports medicine and problem solving shall dominate the sessions.
 Prerequisite: ORTP627